beginning of content

 To prevent carpal tunnel syndrome, you can modify your activities to avoid overusing your hands or wrists.

-If carpal tunnel syndrome is left untreated, your symptoms can get worse.
+If carpal tunnel syndrome is left untreated, your symptoms can get worse and lead to permanent damage.
 The muscles in your hand may become weak.
 This can make it harder to move your arm and hold objects.

 Resources and support